 What does float mean in stocks?
 The float of a stock is the number of shares that are actually available to trade.
 In other words, these are shares the company makes public or shares available for trading on the open market.
-This is calculated by the subtracting the number of shares owned by insiders, employees and major long term share holders from the total shares outstanding.
+This is calculated by subtracting the number of shares owned by insiders, employees, and major long-term shareholders from the total shares outstanding.

 - What does float mean in stocks?
 The float of a stock is important to how well a stock potentially moves, or how volatile it is.
 Low float stocks are very volatile and have bigger moves.
 Higher float are less volatile and have smaller price moves.

-These two factions are fighting over the amount of shares, or supply available.
+These two factions are fighting over the number of shares, or supply available.
 Hence the importance of share count and knowing what does float mean in stocks.
 Knowledge is power peeps!

-The shares that are held by insiders, employees and major share holders are known as closely held shares.
-These closely held shares are not shares that are being traded on a daily basis. so the fact that they are being held makes a companies “float” lower depending on how many are held by the “insiders”‘ (try our stock picks service free for 14 days).
+The shares that are held by insiders, employees, and major shareholders are known as closely held shares.
+These closely-held shares are not shares that are being traded on a daily basis. so the fact that they are being held makes a company’s “float” lower depending on how many are held by the “insiders”‘ (try our stock picks service free for 7 days).

 Does Stock Float Change?

 The float does not change from day to day, but it can change occasionally.
-Some companies do “offerings’ and dilute the amount, or increase the amount of shares held by the general public.
-Stock dilution is commonly taken as a bad thing, and in the small, mid and micro cap world, a stock will often tank after an offering was announced.
+Some companies do “offerings’ and dilute the amount, or increase the number of shares held by the general public.
+Stock dilution is commonly taken as a bad thing, and in the small, mid, and micro-cap world, a stock will often tank after an offering was announced.

 Here we see that $ARAV added shares to their float in a secondary offering (to raise money) See how the price tanked and then recovered?
 Aravive, Inc. (Nasdaq: ARAV), (“Aravive”) a clinical-stage biopharmaceutical company developing treatments designed to halt the progression of life-threatening diseases, including cancer and fibrosis, today announced that it has commenced an underwritten public offering of the sale of its shares of common stock.
 In connection with this offering..